 The memorial was dedicated on July 4, 2015 as a tribute to all veterans in the Mississippi Valley.
 Artistic scenes depicting each branch of service and the role it has played in peacetime and in war are featured on the front of the memorial, and over 2000 veteran names are inscribed on the reverse side.

 Burlington was the first capital of the Iowa Territory from 1838 – 1840, and the second capital of the Wisconsin Territory prior to that, 1837–1838.
 Although the building no longer exists, a historical marker can be found at its site.

 Located between High and Washington Sts and North 10th and North 3rd St, Burlington

-The fashionable residential neighborhood of Heritage Hill, named to the National Register of Historic Places in 1982, lines the northern sector of downtown Burlington.
-Convenient access to commercial and cultural activities made the Hill socially desirable during the status-conscious period of 1870 – 1900.
-In its earlier years, Heritage Hill had a high concentration of German families, as evidenced by the close proximity of three German-speaking churches.
-Nearly 160 structures reflect many architectural periods and styles, including Late Victorian, Greek and Gothic Revivals, Italian Villa, Queen Anne and Georgian.
+The fashionable residential neighborhood of Heritage Hill features nearly 160 structures and was named to the National Register of Historic Places in 1982.
+Convenient access to commercial and cultural activities made the Hill socially desirable during the status conscious period of 1870 - 1900.

 Downtown Burlington Commercial National Historic District